NREL/dgen/cloud/README.md

 #### Getting Started

-Launch an EC2 instance in AWS using the AMI built by Packer.
+Launch an EC2 instance in AWS using the quick start or AMI above.
 Once the EC2 instance has started, you can then ssh to the instance.

 ```bash
 $ ssh -i <your_ssh_key> ubuntu@<your_server_ip>